 - Present you taking the bus on a rainy day rather than calling an Uber/Lyft.
 This self-control to take the cheaper, and less convenient means of transportation shows empathy towards your future bank account and financial goals.
 Those 3x surge charge rates are not worth it- especially if that means you have limited money to buy groceries later in the week.

 This article helped me reframe these situations that happen on a regular basis.
 Self-control around food is the most challenging for me but using this article as a frame of reference has allowed me to have more empathy and understanding for my decision making.
 I have found that this self-control is dependent on the significance I place on the desired outcome.
-If I am saving up for something, it is easier for me to resist the urge to grab a cab when it is raining, or cook at home rather than out, because I know exactly what the money is going towards.
+If I am saving up for something, it is easier for me to resist the urge to grab a cab when it is raining, or cook at home rather than going out, because I know exactly what the money is going towards.
 The same might go for those who have goals around exercise and food.
 Identifying that you want to fit back into those pair of jeans, or the goal to look a certain way for spring break, might trigger more self-control, as the future goal is more desired.
 This self-control, even though it may not be as desirable in the present moment, allows you to be empathic towards your future perspective, and weigh your decision with your future goals in mind.